tdudek1/AutoAPI/README.md

-## Automatic REST api for EF entities in .Net Core
+# Automatic REST api library for EF entities in .Net Core

 This library automatically generates RESTful API for DbSets in DbContext.